 This content has been automatically translated from Ukrainian.

-Dom Hierarchy (Document Object Model) consists of objects that represent the structure of an HTML or XML document in the form of a tree. here is described in a little more detail about what a DOM is.
-And now let's consider the main levels of the DOM hierarchy:
+DOM Hierarchy (Document Object Model) consists of objects that represent the structure of an HTML or XML document in the form of a tree.
+The concept of DOM is described in more detail here.
+Now let's look at the main levels of the DOM hierarchy:

 Document

-A root object that represents the document itself.
-It contains all other DOM objects and is an entry point for accessing other elements.
+The root object that represents the document itself.
+It contains all other DOM objects and is the entry point for accessing other elements.

 Element

-Nodes that represent HTML tags (eg <div>, <p>, <a>).
-Items can have attributes, text content, and nested items.
+Nodes that represent HTML tags (for example, <div>, <p>, <a>).
+Elements can have attributes, text content, and nested elements.

 Attribute

-Attributes that store additional information about items.
-For example, the attribute class, id, href, etc.
+Attributes that store additional information about elements.
+For example, class, id, href attributes, etc.

 Text

 Nodes that represent the text content of an element.
-They are children of elements, but cannot have their children.
+They are children of elements but cannot have their own child elements.

 Comment